sni/omd_utils/benchmark/core/README.md

 Simply run the tests with:

+    make testall

+Or run tests for a single core with:

-    make test
+    make TEST_SITES=naemon test

 == Results

 The results are stored in `/var/tmp/coreresults` as csv data.
-Interpretation and creating sweet graphs is left as exercise to the user.
+Interpretation is left as exercise to the user.
+There is a index.html placed in the result folder which creates some summary graphs.